livelstorborg/FYS-STK4155/project1/README.md

   - main_ridge.py
   - main_stochastic.py
   - results.ipynb: Jupyter Notebook to run all main files and generate all figures
 - Makefile: for cleaning the figs folder
 - pyproject.toml: for package management (uv)
 - uv.lock: for package management (uv)
+- cv_results: folder for storing precomputed data (created and used when running main_resampling.py)
+- .python-version: specifies python version (needed for uv)
+- README.md